 10. Dysarthria.
 If patient is thought to be normal, an 0 = Normal. adequate sample of speech must be obtained by asking 1 = Mild-to-moderate dysarthria; patient to read or repeat words from the attached list.
 If patient slurs at least some words and, at the patient has severe aphasia, the clarity of articulation worst, can be understood by some of spontaneous speech can be rated.
 Only if patient is difficulty. intubated or has other physical barriers to producing 2 = Severe dysarthria: patient's speech speech, the examiner should record the score as is so slurred as to be unintelligible in the untestable (UN), and clearly write an explanation for this absence of or out of proportion to any choice.
 Do not tell the patient why he or she is being dysphasia, or is mute/anarthric. tested.
 UN = Intubated or other physical barrier.
 Explain: 11.
-Extinction and Inattention (formerly Neglect).
-0 = No abnormality.
-Sufficient information to identify neglect may be obtained 1 = Visual, tactile, auditory, spatial, or during the prior testing.
-If the patient has a severe visual personal inattention or extinction to loss preventing visual double simultaneous stimulation, bilateral simultaneous stimulation in one and the cutaneous stimuli are normal, the score is of the sensory modalities. normal.
-If the patient has aphasia but does appear to 2 = Profound hemi-inattention or attend to both sides, the score is normal.
-The presence extinction to more than one modality; of visual spatial neglect or anosognosia may also be does not recognize own hand or orients taken as evidence of abnormality.
-Since the abnormality to only one side of space.
+Extinction and Inattention (formerly Neglect). barrier.
+Explain: 0 = No abnormality.
+11. Extinction and Inattention (formerly Neglect).
+Sufficient information to identify neglect may be obtained · · · · · · · · · · · · · · · · · · · 0 = No abnormality.
+Sufficient information to identify neglect may be obtained 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or Sufficient information to identify neglect may be obtained during the prior testing.
+If the patient has a severe visual 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or personal inattention or extinction to Sufficient information to identify neglect may be obtained during the prior testing.
+If the patient has a severe visual loss preventing visual double simultaneous stimulation, 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or personal inattention or extinction to bilateral simultaneous stimulation in one Sufficient information to identify neglect may be obtained during the prior testing.
+If the patient has a severe visual loss preventing visual double simultaneous stimulation, and the cutaneous stimuli are normal, the score is 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or personal inattention or extinction to bilateral simultaneous stimulation in one of the sensory modalities.
+Sufficient information to identify neglect may be obtained during the prior testing.
+If the patient has a severe visual loss preventing visual double simultaneous stimulation, and the cutaneous stimuli are normal, the score is normal.
+If the patient has aphasia but does appear to 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or personal inattention or extinction to bilateral simultaneous stimulation in one of the sensory modalities.
+2 = Profound hemi-inattention or Sufficient information to identify neglect may be obtained during the prior testing.
+If the patient has a severe visual loss preventing visual double simultaneous stimulation, and the cutaneous stimuli are normal, the score is normal.
+If the patient has aphasia but does appear to attend to both sides, the score is normal.
+The presence 0 = No abnormality.
+1 = Visual, tactile, auditory, spatial, or personal inattention or extinction to bilateral simultaneous stimulation in one of the sensory modalities.
+2 = Profound hemi-inattention or extinction to more than one modality;